vernemq/vernemq/Readme.rst

 VerneMQ is an Apache2 licensed distributed `MQTT <http://www.mqtt.org>`_ broker, developed in `Erlang <http://www.erlang.org>`_.

-MQTT stands for MQ Telemetry Transport.
+MQTT used to stand for MQ Telemetry Transport, but it no longer is an acronym.
 It is an extremely simple and lightweight publish/subscribe messaging protocol, that was invented at IBM and Arcom (now Eurotech) to connect restricted devices in low bandwidth, high-latency or unreliable networks.

 VerneMQ implements the MQTT 3.1 and 3.1.1 specifications, integration of MQTT-SN is planned.
 Currently the following features are implemented: